svareille/OnlyKey-gpg-agent/README.md

 ## Differences with [`onlykey-agent`](https://docs.onlykey.io/onlykey-agent.html)

 OnlyKey can be used for both SSH and PGP (https://docs.onlykey.io/onlykey-agent.html) using the official python package `onlykey-agent`.
-So, what are the differencies with this project?
+So, what are the differences with this project?

 First of all, the official `onlykey-agent` package supports SSH with the convenient command `onlykey-agent identity@myhost -c`.
 Onlykey GPG Agent does not.
 So let's compare with `onlykey-gpg`,